Crochet Ruffle Skirt

 >Row 17 – 20: ch 4, *sk ch1 sp, dc in next dc, ch 1* across, join with sl st to 3rd ch of beg ch4, after last row fasten off and weave in ends.
 (80 sts)

-**You can do more then 20 rows to add a bit more length but you will need more then 1 ball of sashay**
+**You can do more than 20 rows to add a bit more length but you will need more than 1 ball of sashay**